Here we are at quarter end and, get ready, here come all the market predictions from Wall Street Chief Economists and strategy professionals.

 FRBSF Economic Letter – Persistent Overoptimism About Economic Growth – February 2, 2015

-Some might say, “recent predictions don’t tell the full story”, “the 2008-2009 financial crisis was hard to predict” or, my favorite, “economics are indeed hard to predict, but with hard work we can accurately estimate future earnings”.
+Some might say, “this doesn’t tell the full story”, “the 2008-2009 financial crisis was hard to predict” or, my favorite, “economic conditions are indeed hard to predict, but with hard work we can accurately estimate future earnings.”

-As an example, McKinsey & Co. (one of the most respected consulting firms in the World), produced a study in 2001 about the accuracy of earnings estimates, which was then updated in 2010.
+As an example, McKinsey & Co. produced a study in 2001 about the accuracy of earnings estimates, which was then updated in 2010.
 The following quote summarizes their findings:

 “Analysts, we found, were typically overoptimistic, slow to revise their forecasts to reflect new economic conditions, and prone to making increasingly inaccurate forecasts when economic growth declined.
 On average, analysts’ forecasts have been almost 100 percent too high.”